-As he blow-dried and brushed my hair in sections, he applied a light amount of styling cream, combing out toward the length of the strands again, much like he did with the mousse.
-He continued to do this as my hair began to dry more and more, working in minute applications of product so as not to overdo it.
+As he blow-dried my hair in sections, he applied a light amount of styling cream, combing out toward the length of the strands again, much as he did with the mousse.
+He continued to do this as my hair began to dry more and more, working in minute applications of the product so as not to overdo it.

-Before flat ironing my already-straight strands, Mitic gently sprayed Sachajuan's now sold-out Straight and Shine Spray, which provides a light hold to keep strands straight and also doubles as a heat protectant.
+Before flat ironing my already-straight strands, Mitic gently sprayed Sachajuan's Straight and Shine Spray, which provides a light hold to keep strands straight and also doubles as a heat protectant.

-As second-to-last step, Mitic lightly sprayed hairspray onto my sleek stick-straight strands, holding the bottle at such an angle that only a light mist grazed my hair—just enough to ensure strands stayed put without weighing down the look.
-As the final step, he applied just a touch of his newest product, Matt Wax (which will be released in January) to tame flyaways.
+As a second-to-last step, Mitic lightly sprayed hairspray onto my sleek stick-straight strands, holding the bottle at such an angle that only a light mist grazed my hair—just enough to ensure strands stayed put without weighing down the look.
+As the final step, he applied just a touch of his newest product, Matt Wax ($31) to tame flyaways.